avodonosov/datomic-helpers/README.md

 to manually deal with temp IDs to refer entities to each other.
 It is difficult to both write and read.

-I created a simple function `TO-TRANSATION` which accepts natural Clojure datastructure (nested maps, vectors) and generates a Datomic transaction to populate DB with these interlinked entities - temp IDs are assigned automatically,
+I created a simple function `TO-TRANSACTION` which accepts natural Clojure datastructure (nested maps, vectors) and generates a Datomic transaction to populate DB with these interlinked entities - temp IDs are assigned automatically,